-Ali works with textiles & mixed media commercially, for exhibition and to commission.
-She runs a popular programme of workshops in textile & mixed media techniques from her studio “The Purple Thread Shed” near Edinburgh.
+Ali is an artist exploring hand stitch.
+She runs a popular programme of textile inspired workshops from her studio “The Purple Thread Shed” near Edinburgh.

 Based on the shore of Loch Broom in the north west Highlands of Scotland, I design and make a range of framed collages and greetings cards which are also suitable for framing.
 I like to use my own handmade papers, Harris Tweed and other materials.
 I think of them as small mementos of the bigger picture.